John Kerry: Military honors

 During the night of December 2 and early morning of December 3, 1968, Kerry was in charge of a small boat operating near a peninsula north of Cam Ranh Bay together with a Swift Boat (PCF-60).
 According to Kerry and the two crewmen who accompanied him that night, Patrick Runyon and William Zaladonis, they surprised a group of Vietnamese men unloading sampans at a river crossing, who began running and failed to obey an order to stop.
 As the men fled, Kerry and his crew opened fire on the sampans and destroyed them, then rapidly left.
 During this encounter, Kerry received a shrapnel wound in the left arm above the elbow.
 It was for this injury that Kerry received his first Purple Heart Medal.

 Kerry received his second Purple Heart for a wound received in action on the Bồ Đề River on February 20, 1969.
 The plan had been for the Swift Boats to be accompanied by support helicopters.
 On the way up the Bo De, however, the helicopters were attacked.
 As the Swift Boats reached the Cửa Lớn River, Kerry's boat was hit by a B-40 rocket (rocket propelled grenade round), and a piece of shrapnel hit Kerry's left leg, wounding him.
 Thereafter, enemy fire ceased and his boat reached the Gulf of Thailand safely.
-Kerry continues to have shrapnel embedded in his left thigh because the doctors that first treated him decided to remove the damaged tissue and close the wound with sutures rather than make a wide opening to remove the shrapnel.
+Kerry continues to have shrapnel embedded in his left thigh because the doctors who first treated him decided to remove the damaged tissue and close the wound with sutures rather than make a wide opening to remove the shrapnel.
 Although wounded like several others earlier that day, Kerry did not lose any time off from duty.